Study of Excited $\Xi$ Baryons with the PANDA Detector: Event Reconstruction

 The mass distribution of \lam\kminus is shown as an example in \cref{fig:LamKMass}.
 In this analysis, the best fit result is achieved by fixing the instrumental width $\sigma_{M}$ for both resonances to $\sigma_{M}=4\unit{MeV}/c^2$.
 This value was determined by calculating the FWHM for the deviation of the final reconstructed and the generated mass distribution.
 The resulting fit values for the $\Xi$ resonances are summarized in \cref{tab:ResFitValues}.
 Except for the width for \excitedcascadetwenty and \excitedanticascadetwenty, the fitted values are consistent with the input values listed in \cref{tab:XiResProps}.
 The width for \excitedcascadetwenty and \excitedanticascadetwenty agree within $2\,\sigma$.\\

 An isotropic angular distribution was assumed for the production of the \anticascade and \excitedcascade as well as for their \cc particles.
 From the ratio of the $\cos{\theta}$ distribution in the c.m. frame for the MC truth partners of the final selected candidates (MCT) and the generated (MC) candidates, shown in \cref{fig:CosThtRatio}, it is possible to deduce the reconstruction efficiency for any c.m. angular distribution.
+As it is indicated in \cref{fig:CosThtRatio}, the reconstruction efficiency will vary between $3\,\%$ and $6\,\%$ depending on the assumption.
+Assuming a $\Delta$ function at $\cos{\theta}=0$, the reconstruction efficiency will be $6\,\%$ while the isotropic angular distribution gives about $5\,\%$.
 The ratio shows a reduced efficiency for particles emitted in forward and backward direction, which is due to the loss of propagated particles inside the beam pipe.

 9 million signal events, generated according to the decay tree shown in \cref{fig:DecayTreeAlbrecht} have been analyzed containing a continuum contribution as well as the resonant states \excitedcascadefifteen, \excitedcascadesixteen, \excitedcascadetwenty, and their \cc states.